SEND Information School and Hackney Offer

 How Will I Know How The School Is Supporting My Child?

 Many parents and carers have frequent and informal contact with the class teachers and support staff who work with their children and so a great deal of information is conveyed in these informal ways.
 Parent teacher consultations take place each term and all parents and carers are strongly encouraged to attend.
 Any parents and carers who are unable to attend at the agreed time etc are asked to ensure that they meet the class teacher soon afterwards so that a discussion on ways in which school and home can work in tandem to support each child takes place.
 Parents and carers are invited to discuss targets and provision for their child, as appropriate, and to express their views on attainment and progress as well as any other issues which concern them.

-In the next few years, the statements for those children who currently have a statement of special educational needs will become Education Health and Care Plans.
-This change will take place according to a rolling programme and most will change at important transition points, especially at the children progress between key stages.
-The nature of E.H.C Ps differs from statements in several important ways but one key change is the increased emphasis on parental involvement and choice.
+The statements for those children who currently have a statement of special educational needs have now become Education Health and Care Plans (EHCPs).
+The nature of EHCPs differs from statements in several important ways but one key change is the increased emphasis on parental involvement and choice.
 Other key changes are the intention to unify provision for the child, especially those who have support from a range of agencies and professionals, through a single point of reference and the extension of the age range covered to include individuals up to the age of twenty five.

 How Are Children Who Have Medical or Health Needs Supported?